Shopify Next Generation Events: What's Changing and How to Migrate

 ProductandCustomeronly. - API version:

 - Subscription management: TOML only.
-No GraphQL mutations to manage subscriptions yet — meaning a config change deploys to all merchants at once.
+No GraphQL mutations to manage subscriptions yet so a config change deploys to all merchants at once.
 GraphQL-based subscription management is on the roadmap.

 - Query files: Queries must be inlined in TOML for now.